Girgetto/personal-blog/content/blog/shotgun-surgery/index.md

 description: Shotgun Surgery refers to when a single change is made to multiple classes simultaneously.
 ---

+Shotgun Surgery refers to when a single change is made to multiple classes simultaneously.

+>How can I recognize it?

+When you are changing different parts of your code for just one functionality that could by a __shotgun surgery__.

+We are going to make an example with javascript functional programming
 ```js
 const bankAccount = {
   amount: 10